-Organizations in the food and beverage sector continually seek opportunities to improve the quality, safety and sustainability of their products, reduce lead times and operational costs, and enhance brand and reputation.
-Organizations often rely on a number of supply chain partners.
+Organisations in the food and beverage sector continually seek opportunities to improve the quality, safety and sustainability of their products, reduce lead times and operational costs, and enhance brand and reputation.
+To achieve their objectives, organisations often rely on a number of supply chain partners.

 A supply chain risk management approach generates added value to your organisation by providing: